 Harry laughed.
 ‘He and his friends were animagi during their mid-school years.
 You realise that even basic human transfiguration isn’t covered until our last two years, let alone full animagus transformations.’

 ‘That does make sense.’
-Hermione’s lips twisted, then contorted into a smile.
+Hermione’s lips twisted and contorted into a smile.
 ‘It’s good you’ve started studying seriously, Harry.
 I hope you keep doing so well.’

 ‘Time for charms.’
-Ron threw a long look at the food, then dragged his bag out from under the table and hauled himself to his feet.
+Ron threw a long look at the food, dragging his bag out from under the table and hauled himself to his feet.

 Flitwick perched on a stack of books at the front of his classroom.
 ‘Repairing, summoning, and banishing charms,’ he squeaked as they entered.

 Harry frowned.
-Hermione’s going be to cross with me again.
+Hermione’s going to be cross with me again.
 I know two of these already.
-Though she at least knows the repairing charm.

 ‘We’ll be starting with the mending charm and moving on to the others after Christmas.’
 Flitwick waved his wand at the year plan on the board.
 ‘Theory first, I’m afraid.’